pavitrabhalla/rss_aggregator/README.md

 ```

 ## Potential Code Improvements
-- Didn't follow TDD, could have written tests for the code
+- Didn't do TDD, could have written tests for the code
 - Could add more acceptance tests
 - Assumed that the episodes will always have the required fields in the RSS feed, could add more error handling around that
 - Could add more error handling around the database queries